Internal

 Type of assessment Detail of assessment % contribution towards module mark Size of assessment Submission date Additional information

-Online written examination MCQ exam 50 2 hours Assessment Week Semester 1 Individual, closed-book multiple choice exam
+In-person written examination MCQ exam 50 2 hours Assessment Week Semester 1 Centrally timetabled exam.
+Supervised and closed-book individual MCQ exam.

 Written coursework assignment Group assignment 45 3,500-word limit report plus a live pitch Week 12 Teaching Semester 1 Group assignment